-Student Farmers was started by three high school students who see the positive advantages of indoor farming and have set out to expand awareness and cultivate meaningful change for human health and the health of our planet.
+Student Farmers was started in early 2022 by four high school students who saw the positive advantages of indoor farming and have set out to expand awareness and cultivate meaningful change for human health and the health of our planet.

 The origin story of Student Farmers is pretty simple.

-On a cold Sunday evening, January 16, 2022, Calvin’s father, Charlie Szoradi, stopped in at the Tang house to drop off microgreens for his friends Robert and Cheryl Tang (Ashely and Aaron’s parents).
+On a cold Sunday evening, January 16, 2022, Calvin’s father, Charlie Szoradi, stopped in at the Tang’s house to drop off microgreens for his friends Robert and Cheryl Tang (Ashely and Aaron’s parents).
 Aaron is one of Calvin’s classmates, friends, and basketball teammates.
-Over the past year, Aaron’s sister has worked as a research intern for Charlie’s company, and the families have become close friends.
-Cheryl suggested video taping Charlie’s “presentation” of the microgreens from his Local Grow Farms, because he was also so excited to show off the newly released “I Grow Therefore I Am” apparel.
+Over the previous year, Aaron’s sister Ashley had worked as a research intern for Charlie’s company, and the families have become close friends.
+Cheryl suggested video taping Charlie’s “presentation” of the microgreens from his Local Grow Farms, because he was also excited to show off the newly released “I Grow Therefore I Am” apparel.
 This video of the visit became the springboard for Student Farmers.
+Calvin and Channing have been friends since kindergarten, and the four founding students create the strong cornerstones of Student Farmers.

 Preceding the microgreen drop off, Calvin had been hearing for years about his father’s passion for indoor farming and sustainable living.
 Over the spring of 2021, Calvin helped his dad plant an edible garden at their family beach house in Stone Harbor, New Jersey, which includes rainwater collection and solar power to address the water, energy, food security nexus.